smart-data-models/dataModel.GBFS/system_pricing_plans/doc/spec_DE.md

                 items:
                   properties:
                     end:
-                      description: 'The kilometer at which the rate will no longer apply (added in v2.1-RC2).'
+                      description: The kilometer at which the rate will no longer apply (added in v2.1-RC2).
                       minimum: 0
                       type: number
                     interval: